Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

 \end{ceqn} where $a$ and $c$ are the major and minor axes of the ellipse, respectively.
-As opposed to $\kappa_{\rm{co}}$, these use the square root of the eigenvalues of the mass distribution tensor to characterise the morphology of a galaxy within a sphere of 30 pkpc centred on the potential minimum \citep[for details see][]{Correa17}.
+As opposed to $\kappa_{\rm{co}}$, these use the square root of the eigenvalues of the stellar mass distribution tensor to characterise the morphology of a galaxy within an initial spherical aperture of 30 pkpc \citep[for details see][]{Thob2019}.